Szabolaszlo1015/IMDB_shiny/README.md

 - Option to download the dataframe.

 Use:
-  copy this to your browser https://imdbscraper.shinyapps.io/imdb_shiny/
+  -copy this to your browser https://imdbscraper.shinyapps.io/imdb_shiny/ OR
+  - clone repository, open project, run init.R, run app.R by clicking Run App

 TODO list: